 For some features, you can generate features directly using signals you imported.

-For other features, you must perform additional signal processing, such as filtering and averaging, to have meaningful results.
+For other features, you must perform additional signal processing, such as filtering and averaging, to obtain meaningful results.

 The processing you perform depends both on the computational requirements of the feature and the characteristics of your systems and your system data.
 This example shows how to: